 The QLD Pharmacist Vaccination Standard and Drug Therapy Protocol – Pharmacist Vaccination Program are available from the QLD Health website.

-Vaccinating pharmacists and interns are required to successfully one of the following training courses and hold a current First Aid and CPR certificate and certificate in anaphylaxis management.
+Vaccinating pharmacists and interns are required to successfully complete one of the following training courses and hold a current First Aid and CPR certificate and certificate in anaphylaxis management.

 Access useful resources and browse answers to common questions regarding Pharmacist Vaccination in Queensland.